"Save all your energies and time for breaking the wall your mind has built around you."

 -Nisargadatta

-Time is fleeting, and life is short—but we often act as if it will stretch on forever.
-It’s not that we lack time, but that too much of it is lost to distraction and unconscious living.
-Eventually, we’re left wondering: Where did it all go?
+Time is fleeting, and life is short — yet we often act as if it will stretch on forever.
+It’s not that we lack time, but that much of it slips away in distraction and unconscious living.
+Sooner or later, we ask: Where did it all go?

-This guide isn’t about hustling harder or squeezing more into every moment.
-It’s about becoming deeply intentional—using your time wisely and consciously, not just efficiently.
+This guide isn’t about hustling harder or squeezing more into every hour.
+It’s about using time as a spiritual practice — becoming deeply intentional, awake, and aligned in how you live each day.

 "Stop measuring days by degree of productivity and start experiencing them by degree of presence."